 This beautiful tailwater is the river below the Ridgway Dam in Ridgway State Park, it is considered one of the crown jewels in the Colorado State Park System.

-Paco has officially entered the winter season.
-Flows are sitting between 50-60cfs.
+Paco is full-steam ahead in the winter season.
+Flows are sitting between 60-70cfs.
 Fish have continued to feed actively sub surface.
 Nymphing is the way to go.
 With low flows, it is important to get your weight right so you are not dragging bottom every drift.
 Fishing small caddis larva in sz 18-20 and midge/mayfly nymphs in sz 18-22 have been putting fish in the net consistenly.
 Lead your rig with a bigger bug such as a leech, egg, or worm (#14-#18) for weight and as a good attractor.
 Behind your point fly continue to drop small midge and baetis patterns, as they make up the majority of a trout's diet in this fishery.
 With lower flows and colder temps, these fish are not going to move much to eat your fly.
 Focus on getting the right weight and a good accurate drift if you want to catch some fish.
 Rely on light tippet and sensitive indicators to pick up light takes.

 Come into the shop and get stocked up on your midge and baetis fly patterns, we have the best selection on the Western Slope, and we can help you get rigged up for this rewarding Tailwater.